 Invisalign Tip #2: Treat your pain and discomfort

 To be honest, Invisalign hurts, and many will experience pain in their teeth and jaws.
 Clear aligners work by forcing your teeth into their ideal position, so I recommend that my patients practice chewing exercises a few times a day, and every time they reinsert their trays.
-Not only do these exercises help your teeth "track "in accordance with your treatment plan, they can provide Invisalign pain relief.
+Not only do these exercises seat your trays and help them "track" in accordance with your treatment plan, they can provide Invisalign pain relief.

 The simple act of chewing produces a nice massage effect for your gums, stimulating nutrient-rich blood flow to your mouth.
 That blood flow acts as a natural pain reliever, and more importantly, chewing exercises help your trays fit tightly for maximum tooth movement.

-You may have received styrofoam chewies from your Orthodontist, and they do aid in the chewing process and I still give them to my patients for home use.
+You may have received chewies from your Orthodontist, and they do aid in the seating process and I still give them to my patients for home use.
 But, they can get very dirty if they aren't cleaned regularly and are a bit awkward to use in public.
 So....

 Invisalign Tip #3: Use Movements When You're On The Go!

-I drew on my experience as a patient to create a perfect alternative, one that freshens breath and seats trays in a sanitary, low key manner.
+I drew on my experience as a patient to create an alternative to Invisalign chewies that would freshen breath, fight Invisalign dry mouth, and discretely seat trays.
 After years of perfecting its shape, I’m pleased to share Movemints, the only Mint that Fits® your clear aligners, with patients all over the world!